Is your music damaging your hearing?

 So, how can you enjoy your music without damaging your hearing?

 Be aware of the noises around you.
 Before you turn on the music, listen to the sounds in the background and make sure you don’t try to compete with them.
-A good rule of thumb is to set the volume lower than 60% and take a break after 60 minutes.
+A good rule of thumb is to set the volume lower than 60 per cent and take a break after 60 minutes.

 For musicians, remember you rely on good hearing to make your music, and your ears are particularly vulnerable to noise exposure, so you’ll need to ensure you do everything you can to protect them.
 It’s a good idea to invest in some earplugs specially designed for musicians so you can hear clearly without doing damage to your hearing.